Infocus makes 2 senior leadership hires

 Former Fitzpatricks Private Wealth chief executive, Matthew Fogarty, has been appointed as executive general manager for strategic relationships.
 Meanwhile, Hayley Briggs will join the firm as chief financial and operating officer.

 Fogarty, who led Fitzpatricks from June 2018 to November 2022, will lead Infocus’ partner program which collaborates with advice firms to deliver capital solutions and integrated support systems.
-He also spent almost two years as head of private wealth at Kelly+Partners.
+He also spent almost two years as the head of private wealth at Kelly+Partners.

-Prior to joining Infocus, she spent six years at JP Morgan where she led strategic financial planning, forecasting and reporting functions and also spent a decade at Deutsche Bank, both positions in London.
+Prior to joining Infocus, she spent six years at JP Morgan where she led strategic financial planning, forecasting and reporting functions, and also spent a decade at Deutsche Bank, both positions in London.

 Infocus founder and managing director, Darren Steinhardt, said: “The financial advice sector is at a turning point and advisers need a trusted partner who not only understands their unique challenges but is deeply and actively invested in their success.